misakimichy/Redux-state-tree/README.md

     5) Pass `Redux.combineReducers({})` to the `Redux.createStore`.
 Inside of the object, add reducers that you wanna combine.
 This time, it's todos and goals.

-11. Create a function to avoid a specific word,
+11. Create a function to avoid a specific word.
     1) Add a function named `checkAndDispatch`.

     2) This function should be hooked into the moment after an action is dispatched, but before it ever hits our reducer and modifies the state.